LPBeaulieu/Book-Generator-PrintABook/README.md

 <b>Step 5</b>- <b>Save your file</b> either as an ".odt" (in LibreOffice) or ".docx" (in MS Word) file.

 <b>Step 6</b>- <b>Print your book</b> on your home printer by following the steps shown below.
-I recommend printing on perforated paper (5 1/2" horizontal perforation from bottom, in the middle of the page), as you then wouldn't need to purchase a guillotine cutter to cut your pages after printing.
-Also, after cutting the pages in half, you should stack the pages and place some heavy books on them, as they may be bowed after printing.
+I recommend placing some heavy books on the printed pages, as they may be bowed after printing.
+You should also consider purchasing a guillotine stack paper cutter to cut your pages in half after printing and to trim the margins once the book is bound, in order to get clean edges.

 ![Printing Instructions](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/Printing%20Instructions.png)<hr>
 First, select the "brochure" printing mode.
 Second, click on the "Properties" button.
 Third, select the "Print on Both Sides" option, and "Flip on Short Edge".